How To Prepare Your Baby for Sleep Training

 - Talk about plans for tomorrow to give your little something to look forward to

-My daughter is now 2.5 years old but we’ve had relatively the same bedtime routine since she was a baby with some adjustments as she got older.
-My husband and I both do the bedtime routine together.
+We’ve had relatively the same bedtime routine for my daughter since she was a baby with some adjustments as she got older.

-Research Sleep Training Methods
+4. Research Sleep Training Methods

-Extinction… The Ferber Method… No-Cry Sleep Training… I tried it all when I was attempting to sleep train my daughter.
 It’s important to research the different sleep training methods before determining the one you think would work best for your family.

-Equally important is whether or not you are planning to night wean (if you’re still doing middle of the night feedings) and to come up with a plan for night weaning as well.
+Equally important is whether or not you are planning to night wean (if you’re still doing middle-of-the-night feedings) and to come up with a plan for night weaning as well.
 Most sleep training methods will offer solutions for night weaning.

 Here are some of the more common sleep training methods briefly explained.

-Extinction
+1. Extinction

-The Extinction Method of sleep training is the ultimate cry it out approach.
+The Extinction Method of sleep training is the ultimate cry-it-out approach.
 This method is recommended by Dr. Marc Weissbluth in his book, Healthy Sleep Habits, Happy Child.

 Extinction is basically when you put your baby in their crib for the night and don’t go back into the room.
-The idea is your baby will learn to fall asleep faster on his own, without intervention from you.

-Progressive-Waiting or Graduated Extinction (Ferber)
+2. Progressive-Waiting or Graduated Extinction (The Ferber Method)

-Alternatively, with graduated extinction or progressive-waiting, you briefly check in with and console you baby.
 Using this approach, you put your baby to bed awake, then briefly return to the room to check-in at increasing intervals until the baby falls asleep.

 This method was made popular by Dr. Richard Ferber.
 You can read more about it in his book Solve Your Child’s Sleep Problems.

-No-Cry/Gentle Sleep Training
+3. No-Cry/Gentle Sleep Training

-Elizabeth Pantley’s No-Cry Sleep Solution is one method of gentle sleep training.
 This book basically goes through tips on helping you create a sleep plan for your baby based on your baby’s specific sleep issues.
 Pantley admits that this is NOT a quick-fix plan and may take several weeks to see any results.

-Chair Method (Sleep Lady Shuffle)
+4. Chair Method (Sleep Lady Shuffle)

 In The Sleep Lady’s Goodnight, Sleep Tight, Kim West discusses The Sleep Lady Shuffle, her method for gradually teaching your baby to put herself to sleep without you.